OpenEvalProject/evals/manuscripts/elife-34701/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/34701/elife-34701-fig3-v2.jpg)

 **Figure 3.:** (A) Lordokyphosis in 129SVsl R72 and P72 mice.
 Shown are representative images taken with the INVEON PET/CT system of mouse whole skeleton at different ages.
 (B) Average of spine angles from 6-month-old and 18-month-old 129SVsl R72 and P72 mice.
 A narrowing of the angle indicates an increase in lordokyphosis. n = 5/group, *: p<0.05; Student’s t-test.
 (C) Representative micro-CT bone structure images taken with the INVEON PET/CT system of tibias from 129SVsl R72 and P72 mice at different ages.
 (D–F) Quantification of bone volume relative to total volume (D), trabecular number (E) and trabecular spacing (F) from micro-CT scans of tibias from 129SVsl R72 and P72 mice at different ages using INVEON Research Workplace software.
 Data were presented as mean ± SD. n = 3, *: p<0.05, #: p<0.01; Student’s t-test.
 (G) Lordokyphosis in C57BL/6J R72 and P72 mice.
 Shown are representative images of mouse whole skeleton at different ages.
 (H) Average of spine angles from 6-month-old and 18-month-old C57BL/6J R72 or P72 mice. n = 5, *: p<0.05; Student’s t-test.
 (I–K) Quantification of bone volume relative to total volume (I), trabecular number (J) and trabecular spacing (K) from micro-CT scans of tibias from C57BL/6J R72 and P72 mice at different ages using INVEON Research Workplace software.
-Data were presented as mean ± SD. n = 3, *: p<0.05, #: p<0.01; Student’s t-test.10.7554/eLife.34701.008Figure 3—source data 1.Quantification of bone volume relative to total volume of tibias from micro-CT scans of R72 and P72 mice at different ages.
-Quantification of trabecular number of tibias from micro-CT scans of R72 and P72 mice at different ages.
-Quantification of trabecular spacing from micro-CT scans of tibias from R72 and P72 mice at different ages.
+Data were presented as mean ± SD. n = 3, *: p<0.05, #: p<0.01; Student’s t-test.

 Another aging-related phenotype in both humans and mice is osteoporosis (López-Otín et al., 2013).
 The mouse tibias bone structure and density were examined by a micro-CT scan followed by 3D reconstruction.
 The structure and density of the tibias bone between 6-month-old 129SVsl R72 and P72 mice were morphologically identical, and showed no sign of osteoporosis (Figure 3C).
 Osteoporosis was observed in both R72 and P72 mice at the age of 18 months.
 Notably, R72 mice displayed a more obvious sign of osteoporosis than P72 mice (Figure 3C).
 Analysis of tibias bone structure and density of mice at different ages showed aging-related changes, including decreased bone volume/total volume (BV/TV), decreased trabecular number and increased trabecular spacing during aging (Figure 3D–F).
 P72 mice showed a delayed development of all these aging-related changes compared with R72 mice, with the most obvious differences observed at the age of 18 months (Figure 3D–F).
 Similar results were obtained in C57BL/6J mice (Figure 3I–K).